 first aid, regimental history, racism and harassment prevention, and all the skills

 necessary for a soldier to move forward in their military career from Recruit to Trained

 Soldier.
-As of September 2005, the entire Regiment has entered a training cycle
+In 2005, the Regiment entered a training cycle

-focusing on individual training, and so this training company has been stood down.
+focusing on individual training, and this training company stood down.

-Historically, the Calgary Highlanders have fluxuated as far as the number of
+Historically, The Calgary Highlanders have fluctuated as far as the number of

 companies under command, at one time having several outlying subunits throughout southern

 Regimental Structure : The regiment is organized on